 Those are pubs in the Japanese style.
 They are full of businessmen who can be barely recognized among the smoke from cigarettes; these pubs are full of loud talking, not to say the roaring and thunderous laughter and endless supply of otsumami (food that accompanies alcohol, similar to tapas).
 Japanese Izakaya can be anything from a small dark hole in the wall or just a bar with several bar stools, to a large commercial place.

 Name Izakaya is a compound of the words “i” (to stay) and “sakaya” (beverages store).
 Originating from liquor stores, dating back to the Edo period (1603-1867) when customers were able to stay in there and drink.
-It is very easy to recognize and to find izakaya in Tokyo, because in front of the door usually you can find red paper lanterns that are traditionally announcing place of izakaya and its cheap food and drink.
+It is very easy to recognize and to find izakaya in Tokyo, because in front of the door, usually, you can find red paper lanterns that are traditionally announcing the place of izakaya and its cheap food and drink.

 Despite the parts that look like a maze of neon lights, residential areas are an oasis of peace and tranquility.
-In Tokyo everything is exceeding the functionality.
-All ideas that would have been unimaginable in the West, coexist peacefully in Japan, and everyone strives to harmony.
+In Tokyo, everything is exceeding the functionality.
+All ideas that would have been unimaginable in the West, coexist peacefully in Japan, and everyone strives for harmony.